T0mmykn1fe/iPadMeetingRoomMagic/README.markdown

     http://example.com/path/to/meat/?room={roomName}

-Where {roomName} is the full case-sensitive name of the room they're in front of.
+Where {roomName} is the full, case-sensitive, URL-encoded name of the room they're in front of.

 If you'd like to have a display show information for all rooms by default, then just hit: